jake-knerr/cogent/README.md

 This tree of components is referred to as the "component tree".

+#### A component's view is its state representation, its reflection of state to the display.

-#### Each component may have its own internal state, controller code, and a view.
+#### Each component may have its own internal state and controller code.

 Components are MVC components.

-#### A component's view is its state representation, its reflection of state to the display.

 #### All components are required to have a view.